syncthing/syncthing/users/faq.rst

 .. image:: address.png

+If you are connected via a relay, this is because a direct connection could not be established.
+Double check and follow the suggestions in :ref:`firewall-setup` to enable direct connections.

 Second, if one of the devices is a very low powered machine (a Raspberry Pi, or a phone, or a NAS, or similar) you are likely constrained by the CPU on that device.
 See the next question for reasons Syncthing likes a faster CPU.